ART 3PD3 NewDirectnsInPaint/Drawing

 - Other Course Information

-This course explores new directions and technologies that expand definitions of painting and drawing and may incorporate digital technologies, installations, integrated media, and alternative materials.
+This course explores new directions that expand definitions of painting and drawing incorporating digital technologies, installations, urban interventions, sculptural approaches and alternative materials.

 Textbooks, Materials & Fees: